neeraja28/VehiclesAPI/README.md

 # ND035-P02-VehiclesAPI-Project

 Implement a Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.
+It serves as a REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address (obtained from the location and pricing services).

 ## Instructions